Goldfish, without any doubt, classify among the variety of fish that are kept as a pet by people for decades now.

 Goldfish pick gravel up in their mouth and then spit it back out again.
 This Goldfish behavior makes other options ( soil, sand, etc.) unsuitable for Goldfish tank substrate.

 Adding Goldfish To Your Aquarium

-This part right here will deal with the process of buying new Goldfish, quarantining them before adding them into the tank and letting them acclimate to their new living conditions.
+This part right here will deal with the process of buying new Goldfish, quarantining them before adding them into the tank, and letting them acclimate to their new living conditions.

 Choosing Your New Goldfish

-The simplest thing to keep in mind when choosing new Goldfish is that you select fish that look bright and lively are healthy.
+The simplest thing to keep in mind when choosing new Goldfish is that you select fish that look bright, lively and are healthy.

 And above all, I suggest buying adults because the smaller ones need more attention.
 If you haven’t kept fish before, then moving on with the adult fish is the right option.